The life cycle of successful product features

 It’s not hard to think of other examples that follow the same path as the car navigation system.

 Instagram’s photo filters for example went the same route.
 In 2010, when more and more people started sharing pictures online, Instagram launched its photo filters.
-“Real” photographers turned up their noses: “Who would want their photos to look old?”
+“Real” photographers turned up their noses: “Who would want their photos to look old?”.
+Photo filters were an Indifferent or even Reverse feature.

 But the value of the filters soon became clear to Instagram users.
 Instagram introduced photo filters as a response to the problem of crappy photograph quality on smartphones.

 People who started using the filters also noticed that the attractiveness of their photographs increased.
 One study shows that “filtered photos are 21% more likely to be viewed and 45% more likely to be commented on by consumers of [a] photograph” (Bakhshi, Saeideh, et al, 2015).
-Other people wanted this increased exposure and engagement too.
-Instagram usage grew exponentially.
+So photo filters became an Attract feature.

 You’re starting to see a pattern here, aren’t you?